 Some time ago, I bought a white board and two markers.
 To write myself encouraging phrases from Steve Jobs and the others, and… You see where I’m going?
 No?
 Too bad, because I don’t feel like giving too many explanations today.
 Still, you know what’s on my board these days?
 A question mark!
 Like this: ?
 What am I asking?
 Whom am I asking?
 Why am I asking?
 It there anything to be asked at all?
 Does anybody have the answer?
 And no, it cannot be 42!

-And I’m not sure it was the frustration of their stupidity, or my lack of compassion and understanding, but I felt I needed to leave the office.
+And I’m not sure it was the frustration caused by their stupidity, or my lack of compassion and understanding, but I felt I needed to leave the office.
 Come home, go up to the gym and die on the treadmill.
 You see, there are also good ways to die.
 Metaphorically speaking, don’t start being melodramatic here!

 Every time I enter my apartment, I expect to see him in his armchair.
 With his glass of scotch, reading or listening to Placebo.
 I haven’t listened to Placebo since he left.
 Today, I’m running up that hill… (http://www.youtube.com/watch?v=4KEEXyRL0qE).
-And I don’t know if it was the music, the music, his not being here, the music, but I started feeling it growing.
+And I don’t know if it was the music, the music, his not being here, the music, but I started to feel it growing.
 Like a cocoon, like a cell multiplying, like a living organism growing inside of me, taking over… The breathing stopped.
 Time stopped.
 I wasn’t peacefully alone with myself anymore.

 It’s so easy to give up sometimes.